gaggle/deliverymetrics/README.md

 Deliverymetrics binaries are available for download in the releases section of this project.
-However, please note these binaries are not signed, because Deliverymetrics is not a commercial product and so the costs associated with obtaining a signing certificate can't be justified at this time.
+However, please note these binaries are not signed, because Deliverymetrics is not a commercial product and so the costs associated with obtaining a signed certificate can't be justified at this time.

 For MacOS users,
 this means you will need to follow a slightly different process